Before I tell you the core concept of Progressive Web Application, I want to you have a look at its definition given by Google which follows as:

 - Independent connection - is enhanced with service workers to work offline or on slow networks with intermittent connections.

-- Easy update - it will always be updated through automatic update process service worker.
+- Easy update - it will always be updated through the automatic update process service worker.

 - Secure - works on HTTPS to prevent someone from intercepting data and to ensure that the content has not been tampered with by others.